Skip to Main Content

 Library Liaisons are assigned to each of the schools, work as an integral part of the curriculum, and provide input about resource needs based on program requirements.

-The Collection Development Committee is composed of Resource Management Librarians and representatives from each of the Library divisions.
+The Collection Development Committee is composed of Resource Management Librarians and representatives from each of the library divisions.

 Resource Management librarians are primarily responsible for collection assessment, access, discovery, selection criteria, cost analysis, consortia activities, and policies and procedures.